GSA/catalog-app/README.md

 >CKAN keeps deleted package in the DB.
 This clean command makes sure they are really gone.

 `ckan tracking update`
->This needs to be run periodically in order to run analysis on raw data and generate summarised page view tracking data that ckan/solr can use.
+>This needs to be run periodically in order to run analysis on raw data and generate summarized page view tracking data that ckan/solr can use.

 `ckan --plugin=ckanext-report report generate`
 >This generates /report/broken-links page showing broken link statistics for dataset resources by organization.